ddev/ddev/docs/content/users/quickstart.md

-# Quickstart with many CMSs
+# Quickstart for many CMSs

 Once you have DDEV installed, getting a project going is just these steps: